Privacy Policy

 2. Changes to this Privacy Policy

 We reserve the right, at our discretion, to change the terms of this Privacy Policy at any time.
 You can see when this Privacy Policy was last updated by reviewing the “Last Updated” legend on the top of this page.
 We may provide you with notice of material changes to the Privacy Policy as appropriate under the circumstances.
 However, you also agree to monitor the Privacy Policy as posted at the Site to determine if the Privacy Policy has been updated.
-UNLESS OTHERWISE INDICATED, ANY CHANGES TO THIS PRIVACY POLICY WILL APPLY IMMEDIATELY UPON POSTING TO THE SITE.
+UNLESS OTHERWISE INDICATED, OR PROHIBITED BY LAW, ANY CHANGES TO THIS PRIVACY POLICY WILL APPLY IMMEDIATELY UPON POSTING TO THE SITE.

 3. Personal Data Collected